 On June 21, 2006, the FCC expanded the base of Universal Service Fund, or USF, contributions to interconnected VoIP providers.
 The FCC established a safe harbor percentage of interstate revenue of 64.9% of total VoIP service revenue.
 We were allowed to calculate our contribution based on the safe harbor or by preparing a traffic study.
 We began contributing to the federal USF on October 1, 2006.
 For a period of at least two quarters beginning October 1, 2006, we were required to contribute to the USF for all subscribers' retail revenues as well as through its underlying carriers' wholesale charges.
 The FCC order applying USF contributions to interconnected VoIP providers was appealed and on June 1, 2007, the U.S. Court of Appeals for the District of Columbia ruled that the FCC was within its authority when it required interconnected VoIP service providers to contribute to the Universal Service Fund, though it struck down the provision of the order which required pre-approval of traffic studies by the FCC and the provision that required double contributions to the fund for two quarters from our underlying carriers' wholesale charges.
 There is also a risk that state Universal Service Funds may attempt to impose state USF contribution obligations and other state and local charges.
 At this time, at least three states, including Nebraska, contend that providers of interconnected VoIP services, like us, should contribute to its USF fund.
 On March 3, 2008, the U.S. District Court for Nebraska issued a preliminary injunction and found that Nebraska's state Public Service Commission does not have jurisdiction to require Universal Service contributions from VoIP providers.
 On May 1, 2009, a panel of the U.S. Circuit Court of Appeals for the Eighth Circuit affirmed the U.S. District court ruling.
-But, on May 14, 2009, the Nebraska Public Service Commission requested a rehearing or a rehearing en banc of the decision handed down by the three-judge panel.
-We cannot predict the outcome of this ongoing litigation.
-As of Mar interconnected VoIP providers like us.
-If we pass through the taxes, fees and surcharges that may be applied to our service, the impact of this price increase on our customers or our inability to recoup our costs or liabilities in remitting such taxes, fees and surcharges could have a material adverse effect on our financial position, results of operations and cash flows.
-We may also be at a competitive disadvantage to other providers who choose not to comply with these payment obligations.
+But, on May 14, 2009, the Nebraska Public Service Commission requested a rehearing or a rehearing or temitting state USF in one state.
+Effective June 1, 2009, we will cease collecting and remitting state USF.